davidmeadejr/github-curriculum-vitae/README.md

 ***Oct 2021 - Apr 2022 (6 months)***\
 ***Freelance Front-End Engineer***\
 **Remote**
-* Helped Astra gain 2 more venture capital firms as investors and advisors.
-Which provided an extra £10k of capital for the start-up.
-By leading the front-end development for the v1 website using React.
-Used as part of the pitch deck and demo to VCs.
+* Helped Astra gain 2 more venture capital firms as investors and advisors which provided extra capital for the start-up.
+  * Where I Ied the front-end development for the v1 website using React which was used as part of the pitch deck and demo to VCs.

+* Spearheaded the development of the Rodheads NFT project which was used as part of a pitch to Dennis Rodman and his management team.
-* Generated 2440 Denis Rodman inspired NFTs called "Rodheads".
-For the Astra NFT project.
-Which the CEO backed because of my research on the NFT space on the Solana blockchain.
-Developed using React, TypeScript, Rust and Solana.
+  * Where I figured out how to generate 2440 Dennis Rodman inspired NFTs in a week using React, TypeScript, Rust and Solana

 ### 🏦 Santander UK
 ***Sep 2017 - Mar 2022***\